LTUC/amman-dotnet-401d2/Curriculum/Class02/facilitator/README.md

 	- Lecture Notes [here]("../Resources/UnitTests.md")
  3. Demo
     - Recreate FizzBuzz using the TDD Red/Green/Refactor approach

+## Lab Notes
+Students should follow the "Red Green Refactor" approach when completing this lab.
+They should be writing tests for a single method first, then writing the code to make the tests pass.
+They should follow this pattern for the completion of the lab.

 ## What changed from yesterday?
 - They should be comfortable with the language at this point at a beginner's level.
 Today we introduce Testing, the expectation moving